Fairfield, Connecticut: Geography

 The town is on the shore of the Long Island Sound.
 According to the United States Census Bureau, the town has a total area of 31.3 sqmi, of which 30.0 sqmi is land and 3.4 km2, or 4.15%, is water.

-The Mill River, the waters of which feed Lake Mohegan, flows through the town.
+Waterways

+Rivers flowing through Fairfield include Mill River, Rooster River, Ash Creek, Sasco Brook, and Aspetuck River.

 Neighborhoods

 Fairfield consists of many neighborhoods.
 The best known are wealthy Southport, where General Electric Chief Executive Officer Jack Welch lived for many years, and Greenfield Hill, with its large green areas, famous dogwood trees, and picturesque green with its white-spired Congregational church.
 Other neighborhoods include Stratfield, Tunxis Hill, the University area, Grasmere, Mill Plain, Knapp's Village, Melville Village, Holland Hill, Murray, and the Fairfield Beach area, which has recently undergone a renaissance with the construction of many new homes by residents wishing to live in proximity to the beach and downtown.
 This has resulted in steadily rising property prices.
 Two shopping districts in town include the Post Road (U.S. 1) and Black Rock Turnpike.